TJkrusinski/orlando-developers/readme.md

 Orlando Developers Slack was created to foster the software development community in Orlando.
 We encourage sharing your knowledge, asking questions, forming relationships and a general ambition to strengthen the community.

+### Am I eligible to join?

+In short, yes!
+We are really open to having as many people that want to be a part, be a part.
+There are no hard rules on who is able to join and who is not.
+The only consideration is that the purpose of the group is to grow local relationships.
+That means if have attended meet ups in Orlando, work for a company based out of Orlando, work with other developers in Orlando, or have some similar affiliation, join us!

 ### What are the rules?

 Basically just be nice, treat others how you would like to be treated.